BlocSoc-iitr/selene/CONTRIBUTING.md

 Before starting development, please [create an issue](https://github.com/BlocSoc-iitr/selene/issues/new/choose) to open the discussion, validate that the PR is wanted, and coordinate overall implementation details.

-### Coding style

-After a few radical changes in the Cairo language (mainly the transition to Cairo 1), our coding style guidelines became automatically deprecated.
-Feel free to read, contribute, discuss, and ask questions in the issue.

 ## Creating Pull Requests (PRs)

 As a contributor, you are expected to fork this repository, work on your own fork and then submit pull requests.
 The pull requests will be reviewed and eventually merged into the main repo.
 See ["Fork-a-Repo"](https://help.github.com/articles/fork-a-repo/) for how this works.